-These Regulations are drawn up and reviewed by the Committee under Paragraph 3(i) of the Constitution (November 12 Revision).
+These Regulations are drawn up and reviewed by the Committee under Paragraph 3(i) of the Constitution (Revised 27th September 2017).

 Subscriptions should be paid within the first three weeks of term.
-The subscription is currently £130 pa, which should be paid in full at the start of the Choir year (September to August) but can be paid in two halves, £65 in September and £65 in January.
+The subscription is currently £150 pa, or £140 if paid in full at the start of the Choir year (September to August) but can be paid in two halves, £75 in September and £75 in January.
 No refunds will be given if a member does not attend rehearsals or participate in a concert.

 Full time students may pay half price on production of appropriate proof.
 Other special cases will be considered by the Committee, on request.